ghaerr/elks/BUILD.md

 - texinfo
 - libelf-dev

-On Ubuntu the gcc and other common tools are installed with: `sudo apt install build-essential`
+On Ubuntu these can ebe installed with: `sudo apt-get install texinfo libncurses5-dev libelf-dev ncompress`.
+Additionally gcc and other common tools are installed with: `sudo apt install build-essential`

 ## Quick start